-The following table presents a rollforward of our restructuring liability as of December 31, 2010 and 2009, which is included within accrued payroll and benefits in the consolidated balance sheets (in thousands):
+The following table presents a rollforward of our restructuring liability as of December 31, 2010, which is included within accrued payroll and benefits in the consolidated balance sheets (in thousands):

-Operating Lease Commitments Impairment of Property, Equipment and Related Expenses Impairment of Other Long- Term Assets Employee Separation Expenses Total Liability as of December 31, 2008 \$ \$ \$ \$ \$ Additions 6 188 2 1,977 2,173 Non-cash charges (6) (94) (2) (102) Cash payments (94) (1,968) (2,062) Liability as of December 31, 2009 \$ \$ \$ \$ 9 \$ 9 Cash payments (9) (9) Liability as of December 31, 2010 \$ \$ \$ \$ \$ associated with this technology.
+Operating Lease Commitments Impairment of Property, Equipment and Related Expenses Impairment of Other Long- Term Assets Employee Separation Expenses Total Liability as of December 31, 2009 \$ \$ \$ \$ 9 \$ 9 Cash payments (9) (9) Liability as of December 31, 2010 \$ \$ \$ \$ \$

+The intangible assets associated with the acquisition of Arabella Software Ltd., or Arabella, in 2007 were determined to be fully impaired as of March 31, 2009, as the core technology acquired would no longer be used in our ongoing business operations and there would be no future cash flows associated with this technology.
 We made a decision in March 2009 to cease use of the technology and do not have any plans to use it in future operations.
 As a result, an impairment charge of \$0.2 million was recorded in the first quarter of 2009.

-The intangible assets associated with the acquisition of Arabella Software Ltd., or Arabella, in 2007 were determined to be fully impaired as of March 31, 2009, as the core technology acquired would no longer be used in our ongoing business operations and there would be no future cash flows